shankie-codes/arts-impact-data-tech-spec/phases/3-analysis-app.md

-#Solution 3 – Analysis app
+#Phase 3 – Analysis app

-##Solution overview
+##Phase overview

-([Solution 2]((../master/solutions/1-minimum-viable-product.md))) has one major shortcoming: End-users (i.e. any consumer of *open data* – arts organisations, government departments, other funders, interested individuals etc.) can't easily query and report on the data without fairly advanced technical skills
+([Phase 2]((../master/phases/1-minimum-viable-product.md))) has one major shortcoming: End-users (i.e. any consumer of *open data* – arts organisations, government departments, other funders, interested individuals etc.) can't easily query and report on the data without fairly advanced technical skills

-Solution 3 creates a comprehensive querying and analysis portal.
+Phase 3 creates a comprehensive querying and analysis portal.
 The portal should:

 * Provide comprehensive filtering based on project and cohort parameters to arrive at a target set e.g.
   * Age range